-FINANCIAL YEAR ENDED 30 JUNE 2018 The Board is responsible for the overall corporate governance of the Company.
-The Board monitors the operational and financial position and performance of the Company and oversees its business strategy including approving the strategic goals of the Company.
-The Board is committed to maximising performance, generating financial returns and greater value for shareholders, and achieving growth and success of the Company.
-In conducting the Company's business with these objectives, the Board seeks to ensure that the Company is properly managed to protect and enhance shareholder interests, and that the Company, and its Directors, officers and personnel operate in an appropriate environment of corporate governance.
-Accordingly, the Board has created a framework for managing the Company including adopting corporate governance policies and practices which it believes are appropriate for the Company's business and which are designed to promote the responsible management and conduct of the Company.
+FINANCIAL YEAR ENDED 30 JUNE 2020 The Board of Directors is responsible for the overall corporate governance of the Company.
+The Board monitors the operational and financial position, as well as the performance of the Company and oversees its business strategy, including approving the strategic goals of the Company.
+The Board is committed to maximising performance, generating financial returns and greater value for shareholders and achieving growth and success of the Company.
+In conducting the Company's business with these objectives, the Board seeks to ensure that the Company is properly managed to protect and enhance shareholder interests, and that the Company, its Directors, officers and personnel operate in an appropriate environment of corporate governance.
+Accordingly, the Board has adopted a framework for managing the Company, including establishing corporate governance policies and practices, which it believes are appropriate for the Company's business and which are designed to promote the responsible management and conduct of the Company.

 This Corporate Governance Statement (Statement) sets out a description of the main policies and practices adopted by the Company.
 In addition, many governance elements are contained in the Company's Constitution.
-The Company's code of conduct outlines how the Company expects Directors and other personnel to behave and conduct business in a range of circumstances.
-In particular, the code specifies standards of honesty, integrity, ethical and law-abiding behaviour expected of Directors, management and employees and requires awareness of, and compliance with, laws and regulations relevant to the Company's operations as well as other policies that Directors and employees are required to comply with, including occupational health and safety, privacy and fair dealing and conflict of interest.
-Details of the Company's key policies and practices and the charters for the Board and each of its committees are available on the Company's website, www.mustera.com.au.
+Details of the Company's key policies and practices and the charters for the Board and each of its committees are available on the Company's website: www.mustera.com.au.

-The ASX Corporate Governance Council has developed and released its Corporate Governance Principles and Recommendations for Australian listed entities ("Recommendations") in order to promote investor confidence and to assist companies in meeting stakeholder expectations.
-The Recommendations are not prescriptive, but guidelines.
+The ASX Corporate Governance Council has developed and released its Corporate Governance Principles and Recommendations (3rd Edition) for Australian listed entities ("Recommendations") in order to promote investor confidence and to assist companies in meeting stakeholder expectations.
+The Recommendations serve as guidelines and are not prescriptive.
 However, under ASX Listing Rules, the Company is required to provide a statement disclosing the extent to which it has followed the Recommendations during the reporting period.
-Where the Company has not followed a recommendation, it must separately identify that recommendation and state its reasons for not following it, and what (if any) alternative governance practices it adopted in lieu of the recommendation.
-The Company's compliance with the Recommendations is noted in Section 10 below, with reference to commentary in other sections as appropriate.
+Where the Company has not followed a Recommendation, it must separately identify that Recommendation and state the reasons for not following it, and what (if any) alternative governance practices have been adopted in lieu of the Recommendation.
+The Company's compliance with the Recommendations is noted in Section 9 below, with reference to commentary in other sections as appropriate.

-This Statement is current as at 31 August 2018 and has been approved by the Board of Directors of Mustera Property Group Ltd.
+This Statement is current as at 31 August 2020 and has been approved by the Board of Directors.